Why Do I Either Explode or Shut Down Emotionally? Understanding regulation.

 Why Do I Get Angry Over Small Things?

 Anger can also be a way of coping with sadness or disappointment.
-It’s often more familiar, more socially permitted (especially for men), and it creates a sense of release in the body.
-So what looks like overreacting to a small trigger is often the nervous system finally saying, “Here’s something tangible I can respond to.”
+It’s often more familiar and socially permitted (especially for men).
+This creates a sense of release in the body.
+So, what looks like overreacting to a small trigger is often the nervous system finally saying, “Here’s something tangible I can respond to.”

 Why Do I Shut Down During Conflict?